Understanding the Use of e-Prints on Reddit and 4chan's Politically Incorrect Board: Dataset

 \section{Dataset}

-In this section, we present the construction of our dataset and some details on how it was collected.
+In this section, we report on our data collection methodology and provide an overview of the dataset we use in our study.

-\descr{/pol/} We acquire an updated dataset from the authors of~\cite{Papasavva_2020} which contains /pol/ threads from June 30, 2016, through March 16, 2021.
-The next step is to find threads that contain links to e-print servers.
-For the most part, this involved a simple regex match; however, we also had to filter out links that pointed to the e-print servers' homepage, search interface, author page, etc.
+\descr{{Reddit}} Reddit is a social news aggregation and discussion website where posts created by a user can be up-voted or down-voted by others~\cite{Reddit_2022}.
+Comments on a post can be replied to and be up- or down-voted.
+Reddit has sub-communities called \emph{subreddits}, and each subreddit is associated with a particular area of interest (e.g., politics, movies, science).

-\descr{Reddit.} We acquire our Reddit dataset from PushShift~\cite{baumgartner_2020}, which contains submissions data from June 1, 2005, to March 16, 2021, and comments data from December 1, 2005, to March 16, 2021.
-Next, we find the submissions and comments that contained links to e-print servers.
-Like the data collection /pol/, it also involves a simple regex match and filtering out links that point to the e-print servers' homepage, search interface, author page, etc.
+We acquire Reddit data from Pushshift~\cite{baumgartner_2020}.
+More precisely, we collect 1)~Reddit submission data spanning from June 1, 2005, to March 16, 2021 and 2)~Reddit comment data spanning from December 1, 2005, to March 16, 2021.
+We filter and keep the submissions and comments containing links to e-Print servers using simple regular expression match and continue removing links to e-Print servers' homepages, search interface, author page, etc.

-\descr{e-Print Servers.} To find discussion that include e-prints, we search through our dataset for links pointing to e-print servers.
-Specifically, we search for the following eight e-print servers: arXiv, bioRxiv, medRxiv, ChemRxiv, PsyArXiv, viXra, EarthArxiv, and SocArxiv.
+\descr{{4chan's Politically Incorrect Board}} 4chan is an image-sharing bulletin board where anyone can share images and post comments anonymously without creating an account~\cite{4chan_2022}.
+It consists of many boards with particular interest focus, and each board has many threads discussing similar interest themes as the board.
+Moreover, the threads are known for their ephemerality (i.e., threads are continuously deleted).
+One particular board that we focus on in this study is the ``Politically Incorrect'' board or /pol/; this is unique as it performs no moderation at all--``everything goes.''
+Many discussions in /pol/ are close to far-right and alt-right movements and exhibit xenophobia, social conservatism, racism, and hate~\cite{Hine_2017}.

+We acquire /pol/ data from Papasavva et al.~\cite{Papasavva_2020}, with threads from June 30, 2016, to March 16, 2021.
+A similar filtering task to Reddit data is applied to /pol/ data to filter and keep threads containing links to e-Print servers.

+\descr{{e-Print}} The e-Print articles' links are extracted from Reddit and /pol/ data.
+Mainly, we are interested in links to eight e-Print servers: 1)~arXiv, 2)~bioRxiv, 3)~medRxiv, 4)~ChemRxiv, 5)~PsyArXiv, 6)~viXra, 7)~EarthArxiv, and 8)~SocArxiv.
+These eight servers do not have a peer review system.
+However, they do have a moderation system to screen the submissions.

+\descr{Ethical Considerations} We understand that data from Web communities like Reddit and 4chan may contain personal information; therefore, we use standard best practices to ensure we follow basic ethical principles~\cite{bailey2012menlo,rivers2014ethical}.
+That said, we \emph{did} perform analysis that was not purely aggregate in fashion via our case studies.
+In our case studies, we present some examples taken from Reddit and /pol/ posts.
+However, we paraphrased the posts to mitigate disclosing the original post and the users who posted the content.
+Moreover, we do not include any usernames in our paraphrased quotes.
+Therefore, our work does not pose any substantial ethical concerns.